 During lockdown I did as much cycling as I could locally; but once it was eased I've not been out as much.
 It was so wonderful having quiet, so quiet, roads to ride on, don't you think, during that time.
 How spoilt we were :-)

 During lockdown, my church, along with hundreds of others throughout the country, went Live-streaming: mostly Sunday services, but also services, meditations and activities over the Easter period.

 Being a lay minister, one of my contributions was a series of 12 Wednesday Midweek Musings that combined my cycling trip with thoughts about the current situation.
-They range between 7 and 12 minutes (or so) long and can be found here, if you'd like to take a look.
-The link arrives at Almondsbury Church website, where, if you scroll down, you'll see a host of videos, including Midweek Musings :-).
+They range between 9 and 20 minutes (or so) long and can be found here, if you'd like to take a look.
+The link arrives at Almondsbury Church website videos page, where, if you scroll down, you'll see a host of videos, including Midweek Musings :-).
 The first one was on 22 April.
 Just to warn you, there are a couple that have to be viewed sideways!
-And, at least one of them (no. 1) sticks at 1 minute, but I found that dragging it forwards a couple of seconds seems to resolve that :-)
+And, at least one of them (no. 1) sticks at 1 minute, but I found that dragging the timeline forwards a couple of seconds seems to resolve that :-)

 Recently I was in Waterstones (Cribbs Causeway) and saw the following:

 They have been fully supportive ever since my book came out (7 years ago!) by displaying it prominently (ie face outwards) - and now with this added bit of promotion.

 Thank you, Paul, particularly, for all your encouragement and enthusiasm in disseminating interest for Cycling Full Circle :-) :-)